 The course is letter grading basis.
 There is an option for P/NP basis.
-Course evaluation is based on class participation (20%), homework (20%) midterm exam (30%) and a Final exam (30%).
+Course evaluation is based on class participation (10%), homework (30%), one midterm exam (30%) and a Final exam (30%).
+The 6 homework assignments, will be done with your PLFs.
+Each homework assignment is 5% of your grade.